He Got Game: Production

-Filming took place between July and September 1997.
-Locations included Coney Island, Brooklyn, Cabrini–Green housing projects in Chicago, Illinois, Elon University, Charlotte, North Carolina, and Los Angeles, California.

-For the role of Jesus, Lee had drawn up a list of every NBA player who could pass for a high school senior.
-Kobe Bryant was the original choice to portray Jesus Shuttlesworth, but after shooting several air balls that resulted in a brutal playoff loss to the Utah Jazz in the 1997 NBA Playoffs, he planned an extensive workout plan that would help maintain his strength throughout the duration of the longer NBA seasons.
+For the role of Jesus Shuttlesworth, Spike Lee drew up a list of NBA players who could pass for a high school senior.
+Kobe Bryant was Lee's original choice, but after Bryant shot several air balls that resulted in a brutal playoff loss to the Utah Jazz in the 1997 NBA Playoffs, he withdrew to begin an extensive workout plan to help maintain his strength throughout the season.
 Lee found Tracy McGrady too reserved and was not impressed by Allen Iverson's performance.
 Management for Kevin Garnett and Stephon Marbury wanted a guarantee that one or the other would be offered the part.
 Travis Best, Walter McCarty, and Rick Fox also auditioned, and Lee cast them in supporting roles.
-Lee approached Allen during halftime of a Bucks-Knicks game, ultimately offering him the role of Jesus.
-Allen had never acted before, and he trained with an acting coach for eight weeks prior to filming.
+Lee approached Ray Allen during halftime of a Bucks-Knicks game, ultimately offering him the role of Jesus.
+Allen had never acted before, and he trained with an acting coach for eight weeks before filming.

+Filming took place between July and September 1997.
+Locations included Coney Island, Brooklyn, Cabrini–Green housing projects in Chicago, Illinois, Elon University, Charlotte, North Carolina, and Los Angeles, California.

-NBA players Shaquille O'Neal, Reggie Miller, Bill Walton, Scottie Pippen, Michael Jordan, and Charles Barkley, Syracuse University coach Jim Boeheim, NBA coaches Rick Pitino and George Karl and broadcaster Dick Vitale made cameo appearances at one point early in the film.
+NBA players Shaquille O'Neal, Reggie Miller, Bill Walton, Scottie Pippen, Michael Jordan, and Charles Barkley, Syracuse University coach Jim Boeheim, NBA coaches Rick Pitino and George Karl and broadcaster Dick Vitale made cameo appearances early in the film.

 Former football legend Jim Brown also appears as one of Jake's parole officers, assigned to keep tabs on him while he's away from the prison.